system76/tech-docs/src/models/oryp10/repairs.md

 1. Place the machine lid-side down.
     - Use a soft surface (such as a towel) to avoid scratches.
 2. Remove the 16 bottom panel screws.
+    - All screws are the same length on any given unit.
+However, the 17" model uses longer screws than the 15" model.

 ![Bottom panel screws](./img/bottom-panel-screws.webp)